How Could Your Business Benefit From a Business Line of Credit?

-- Interest only on the portion of credit you use (sort of) - An important benefits is that with a business line of credit, you aren’t charged interest on the unused portion of the funds, only the part you actually use--plus fees, depending on the situation.
+- Interest only on the portion of credit you use (sort of) - An important benefit is that with a business line of credit, you aren’t charged interest on the unused portion of the funds, only the part you actually use--plus fees, depending on the situation.
 For example, if you have $60,000 and you use only $20,000, you will only have to pay interest on the $20,000 used.
 This is in contrast to a term loan, where you are charged interest on the full lump sum.
 When it comes to fees, make sure you understand them up front.
 Some lenders will charge fees to keep your account open, fees for “inactivity” and other fees, so it’s always a good idea to thoroughly understand and inquire about any potential fees before you commit.

 - Lender-borrower relationship – Cultivating a good relationship with a lender can be extremely beneficial later on.
 If you develop a good relationship with your lender through responsible use of credit, this can lead to help from your lender if you need a credit increase, or further finances for projects in the future.

 - Better Business Credit Rating - If your lender reports back to the credit bureaus, using your line of credit carefully and repaying on time can be a good way to build credit.
 This can benefit you by raising the credit rating of your business.
 This can help you in the future if you ever need more credit or a term loan.
 As your lender if they do report back to credit bureaus; not all of them do.